-I’ve been wanting to get into a design habit for the past.. uh… year!
+I’ve been wanting to start a design habit for the past… uh… year!
 Well, let me clarify.
 I design consistently, but I struggle with the “fixing” part.
 Just in case you’re not familiar with my process of creating a cut file it goes kind of like this:

 - Look for inspiration and add it to my Excel spreadsheet of ideas